How to Recruit and Hire Ideal Remote Employees – The Ultimate Guide

 You are likely excited to have found the right person for your job.
-Do yourself and the applicant a favor by running a trial before you sign the contract.
-Even though he/she may sound great on paper or during the video conference, reality can be very different.
+Do yourself and the applicant a favor by running a trial before signing the contract.
+Even though they may sound great on paper or during the video conference, reality can be very different.

-One case took place where I hired a developer who could speak English over the phone.
-He didn’t understand the instructions and was unable to communicate well after signing the contract.
+One case occurred when I hired a developer who could speak English over the phone.
+He didn’t understand the instructions and could not communicate well after signing the contract.

-It was clear that the person who answered the call was different from the one who did the actual work.
+The person who answered the call differed from the one who did the work.
 It was probably a scam agency.
 Trust me; it’s a hassle.

-This is one of the drawbacks to remote workers.
+It is one of the drawbacks of remote workers.
 It is impossible to know who is behind the computer.
-The perfect method is to give them info about the whole project in advance and then assign smaller tasks.
+The perfect method is to give them information about the whole project and then assign smaller tasks.

 Are You Ready To Hire New Remote Employees?